|Beyond the apostrophe!|

 28. Recommendations / What next

-Boys from the year up showed their work and they explained which activities they had enjoyed most, and why.
-There was a Q&A and a critical discussion
+Older boys/girls showed their work to younger children.
+They explained which activities they had enjoyed most, and why.
+There was a Q&A and a critical discussion afterwards.

 29. Ekphrastic Writing

-This involves writing a poem or a story based on, and sinspired by another art work such as a painting or a sculpture, or a piece of music
+This involves writing a poem or a story based on, and inspired by another art work, such as a painting or a sculpture, or a piece of music

 30. Detective Writer as Character

-This involved reading a short story.
-But then I turn up in the story as a detective ...
+This activity involved reading a short story.
+But then the child turns up in the story as a detective ...